paypal/paypalhttp_java/README.md

 By default, BraintreeHttp will use the built-in `TLSSoccketFactory` when connecting to URLs that use `https` as their scheme.
 If you'd like to do cert-pinning, or use a different SSL implementation, you can provide your own `SSLSocketFactory` via `HttpClient#setSSLSocketFactory()`.

+## License

+BraintreeHttp-Java is open source and available under the MIT license.
+See the [LICENSE](./LICENSE) file for more info.